Why We Don’t Have College Funds for our Kidsposted by Andrea | 03/14/2017

 2. We want to invest our money to make more money.

-Once we have more disposable income and aren’t “tied down” to a mortgage payment, we want to get a little more aggressive with our investing and work with our financial guy to help us make money from our money.
+As our disposable income increases, we would like to get a little bit more aggressive with our investing and work with our financial person at Edward Jones to help us make money from our money.

 3. We want to send our kids to a Christian school.